At-Home Ketamine vs. IV Infusion Clinic: Cost, Safety, Results (2026)

 Efficacy: What the Data Shows

-The biggest efficacy variable in at-home treatment is set and setting — the psychological preparation you bring to each session.
-In clinic treatment, the setting is standardized and the staff guides you; at home, that responsibility falls more on you and your provider's protocols.
-See the integration process for more on how to maximize each session.
+The biggest efficacy variable in at-home treatment isn't the route of administration.
+It's set and setting: the psychological preparation you bring to each session.
+In the clinic, the setting is standardized and the staff guides you.
+At home, that responsibility falls more on you and your provider's protocols.
+We have a longer piece on this at the integration process.

 Cost